Skip to main content

 The max worker threads option helps to optimize performance when large numbers of clients are connected to SQL Server.

-Normally, a separate operating system thread is created for each query request.
-If hundreds of simultaneous connections are made to SQL Server, then one thread per query request consumes large amounts of system resources.
-The max worker threads option helps improve performance by enabling SQL Server to create a pool of worker threads to service a larger number of query requests.
+Normally, a separate operating system thread is created for each query.
+If hundreds of simultaneous connections are made to SQL Server, then one-thread-per-query configuration can consume excessive system resources.
+The max worker threads option helps improve performance by enabling SQL Server to create a pool of worker threads that can collectively service a larger number of query requests.

 The default value is 0, which allows SQL Server to automatically configure the number of worker threads at startup.
 This works for most systems.
 Max worker threads is an advanced option and should not be altered without assistance from an experienced database administrator (DBA).